Daniel and the Towers: Background

 Sam Rodia spent 33 years single-handedly creating the Watts Towers.
 He built the towers without any scaffolds, cranes or any hired help.
-He was also known as Simon Rodia, and inexplecibaly disappeared in 1954.
+He was also known as Simon Rodia, and inexplicably disappeared in 1954.
 He was later discovered to be living in a rooming house, and he died in a hospital in 1965.
 He never returned to the towers after building them.

 The script was based on an UCLA doctoral thesis, research and imagination.
-During their research, the producers discovered that Rodia was a "cantanerous guy", who had a habit of yelling at people.
+During their research, the producers discovered that Rodia was a "cantankerous guy", who had a habit of yelling at people.
 The working title was "Ask Columbus", because of Rodia's fascination with Christopher Columbus, but they finally settled on Daniel and the Towers "to convey the program's theme more clearly and make a more direct reference to the story's unique setting".

 Awards

 The movie was nominated by the Young Artist Awards in 1988 as "Best Television Family Special, Movie of the Week or Variety Show" and Miguel Alamo was nominated for "Best Young Actor Starring in a Television Drama Special, Movie of the Week or Variety Show".